JulianBlaskiewicz/ConvexHullGUI/README.md

 A JavaFX GUI allowing a user to experiment with a Divide and Conquer implementation of the Convex Hull algorithm.

 Getting Started
 This project was created in Eclipse.
+Use the most recent versions of the classes GUI, Solution, Coord and Polygon

 Prerequisites
 You may need to configure the build path to allow access to JavaFX